vector-of-bool/bpt/docs/crs/libraries.rst

   library path

     The "path" of a library is a POSIX-style `relative filepath` (relative to the root of the containing package).
-The path must name a `library root` within the package.
+The path must name a `CRS library root` within the package.

   library internal usages